2ndQuadrant/pglogical/README.md

 `apply_remote`.
 As `track_commit_timestamp` is not available in PostgreSQL 9.4
 `pglogical.conflict_resolution` can only be `apply_remote` (default)

+The resolved conflicts are logged using the log level set using `pglogical.conflict_log_level`.
+This parameter defaults to `LOG`.
+If set to lower level than `log_min_messages` the resolved conflicts won't appear in the server log.

 ## Limitations and restrictions

 ### Superuser is required